 - medicines for pain and inflammation in illnesses like rheumatism and arthritis such as paracetamol, allopurinol or phenylbutazone

 - medicines for infection such as cefamanadole, chloramphenicol, ciprofloxacin, co-trimoxazole, erythromycin, clarithromycin metronidazole, neomycin, sulfamethoxazole or tetracyclines

-- medicines for fungal infections such as fluconazole or ketoconazole
+- medicines for fungal infections such as fluconazole, ketoconazole or miconazole

 - medicines for diabetes such as glibenclamide